 speech-language and swallowing disorders.
 A speech-language pathologist

-who is a Board Recognized Specialist in swallowing and swallowing
+who is a Board Certified Specialist in swallowing and swallowing

 disorders maintains exceptional, high-level skills and clinical